Context:- World AIDS Vaccine Day is observed on 18 May and it emphasises the importance of making a vaccine for HIV, an incurable disease.

 History of World AIDS Vaccine Day:

-- The first event of World AIDS Vaccine Day was held in 1998.
+• The organizers held the first event of World AIDS Vaccine Day in 1998.

 Significance